SeldonIO/seldon-core/ansible/README.md

 Once installed you can use the following Playbooks that you will find in [Ansible](https://github.com/SeldonIO/seldon-core/tree/v2/ansible) folder of Seldon Core V2 repository.

-You also need to have installed `kubectl`
+You also need to have installed [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

 ### Create Kind Cluster